-1. Check your Boundaries.
+- Check your Boundaries.
 Set limits.
 What is your yes and what is your no?
 Be aware of and listen to the signs you’ve had enough.
 It’s perfectly acceptable to give yourself permission to keep a meeting short.
-A good resource is Boundaries by Henry Cloud and John Townsend.

 • What is the optimal amount of time you’re willing to spend at this event, or with this person?
 Be aware of quality time rather than quantity.

-• To help you gauge how long to stay, reflect on past experience.
-What made them successful or disastrous?
+• To help gauge how long to stay, reflect on past experience.
+What was successful or disastrous?
 You may need to take a break or stay elsewhere.

 • Formulate answers for favours you may be asked.

 • Agreeing to disagree may be a more loving approach to family members with different opinions.

 • What is your exit plan if things go crazy?